Takashiidobe/notes/src/books/deep-work.md

 ## Rule 4: Drain the Shallows

-- Jason Fried (of basecamp fame) believed that his employees did better work with less time, since they respected each other\'s time more.
+- Jason Fried (of basecamp fame) believed that his employees did better work with less time, since they respected each other's time more.
-- They take off friday\'s during the summer, and spend a month where employees were allowed to work on any projects that they wanted to to improve the company.
+- They take off friday's during the summer, and spend a month where employees were allowed to work on any projects that they wanted to to improve the company.